oneapi-src/SYCLomatic-test/third-party-programs/Velocity-Bench/cudaSift/cudaSift_migration.md

 Total workload time = 2206.28 ms
 ```
 **Note:** The testing result was running on Intel(R) Core(TM) i7-13700K on the CPU backend with 2023.2 oneAPI released oneAPI packaged.
+And the reference migrated code is attached in **migrated** folder.

 If an error occurs, troubleshoot the problem using the Diagnostics Utility for Intel® oneAPI Toolkits.
 [Learn more](https://www.intel.com/content/www/us/en/develop/documentation/diagnostic-utility-user-guide/top.html).